News Media Assistance Program

 Journalism Assistance Fund

-The Government officially announced and launched the Journalism Assistance Fund (JAF) on 21 November 2025.
-As part of News MAP, the JAF will invest $67.6 million to support the sustainability of Australian news publishers by providing a proportion of the wages for journalists producing core news content that is distributed digitally.
+The Government announced and launched the Journalism Assistance Fund (JAF) on 21 November 2025.
+As part of News MAP, the JAF is investing $67.6 million to support the sustainability of Australian news publishers by providing a proportion of the wages for journalists producing core news content that is distributed digitally.

 News Media Relief Program